Yusa/Yusa.github.io/_posts/2019-07-21-first-post.markdown

 Since there is redundant memory allocation process in this method, developers used to avoid returning complex objects before C++11.
 Instead they used pointers to avoid redundant copy process.

 Then with the C++11 a new method, **move** and **move constructor** was introduced.
-I will be talking about this topic deeply in the following posts; so that simple what it does is avoiding redundant copy when returning an object from a function.
+I will be talking about this topic deeply in the following posts; so that, simply what it does is avoiding redundant copy when returning an object from a function.
 The ownership of the resource allocated for the local variable in the function is transferred to caller of the function with the help of **rvalue referencing**.